 I can’t tell you how many times I’ve told my kids to stop yelling, not to be so rough, or that they can’t play with an item.
 For the most part, they’ll listen, but after a while, the negative language takes a toll on them.

 But when I change the same objectives to positive language, they’re more likely to comply.
-Take a look at a few simple changes that will make your 3 year old listen:
+Take a look at a few simple changes that will make your child listen:

 - “Stop yelling” becomes “Use your inside voice”